 When working with percentages, it is easy to make mistakes.
 Here are some common errors and tips on how to avoid them:

-• Incorrectly Applying Multiple Percentages: When dealing with multiple percentages, make sure to apply them in the correct order.
-For example, if there is a discount and then a tax, apply the discount first and then calculate the tax on the discounted price.
+- Incorrectly Applying Multiple Percentages: When dealing with multiple percentages, make sure to apply them in the correct order.
+Here's one way to look at it: if there is a discount and then a tax, apply the discount first and then calculate the tax on the discounted price.

 Practical Exercises